-Ankle & Foot
+Ankle and Foot Pain

 The ankle joint is a synovial hinge joint connecting the lower aspect of the leg, the tibia and fibula with the start of the ankle, a bone called the talus.
 The articulation of these bones forms a compacted space and with the fibrous like tissue of the surrounding ligaments and capsule creates a stable but functional joint.
 There actually three major articulations which create the movements available at the ankle, which include connections between the tibia, fibula, calcaneus (heel bone), and talus.
-The upper ankle joint is a hinge joint.
-Its main task is to enable dorsiflexion (toes towards) and plantar flexion (toes away).
-The upper ankle joint is composed of the three bones:

 1. Fibula (calf bone)